cstrawberry/predictive-universe/docs/paper/related/contextual_bibliography.md

 * Lloyd, S. (2000).
 Ultimate physical limits to computation. *Nature, 406*(6799), 1047–1054. *(Physical limits on computation)*
 * Lloyd, S. (2002).
 Computational capacity of the universe. *Physical Review Letters, 88*(23), 237901. *(Universe computation capacity)*
 * Lloyd, S. (2006). *Programming the Universe: A Quantum Computer Scientist Takes On the Cosmos*.
 New York, NY: Alfred A. Knopf. *(Universe as quantum computation)*
-* Marletto, C. (2015).
-Constructor theory of information. *Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences, 471*(2174), 20140540. *(Constructor theory)*
 * ’t Hooft, G. (2016). *The Cellular Automaton Interpretation of Quantum Mechanics*.
 Cham, Switzerland: Springer. *(QM from deterministic CA)*
 * Zuse, K. (1969). *Rechnender Raum*.
 Braunschweig, Germany: Friedrich Vieweg & Sohn. *(Universe as cellular automaton)*